joaomelo/hot-collection/README.md

     // proper imports and initializations

     options = {
-      orderBy: 'some-field-name',
+      saveMode: 'safe'
       adapters: {
         itemToDoc: someFunction,
         docToItem: otherFunction,
       },
-      saveMode: 'safe'
+      where: [
+        {
+          field: 'fieldName',
+          operator: '==' // or some Firestore operator
+          value: 'someValue'
+        },
+        {
+          field: 'otherFieldName',
+          operator: '==' // or some Firestore operator
+          value: 'someOtherValue'
         }
+      ]
+      orderBy: 'someFieldName',
+    }

     const collection = new HotCollection(db, "employees", options);

 Let's talk about those options.

+### Versions to the rescue

+The property `saveMode` accepts one of two string values: `'default'` or `'safe'`.
+Until here, this README describes the default way.
+When set to `'safe'` an interesting behavior is activated.

+In safe mode, every time a document is added or set, a copy of it will be saved in a `versions` subcollection inside the same document.
+HotCollection will also insert the moment that document was modified and (if available), the id and email of the Firebase user who made the operation.

+HotCollection will not pull or do other operations with that `versions` subcollection.
+If you want, you can consult the admin Firestore interface or access the subcollection with the native API.

+Another difference in safe mode is when `del` method is called.
+Instead of deleting the document in Firestore, `deleted` field with the value `true` will be applied to the target document.

+So, deleted documents will still be available in the HotCollection.
+Since the `items` parameter passed to subscriptions and the promised return of `getItems` are arrays, you can take advantage of array functions like this:

+    myHotCollection.getItems().filter(i => !i.deleted)

+Or more exciting, you could let the user choose when to show or hide deleted objects.

+### Adapters

+Adapters are functions applied to every item or doc before passing them to the next step.
+They are useful if your data structure does not represent how you use it in the business and UI layers.

+Both functions receive an object as parameter and return another object as the transformed data.

+The function assigned to `itemToDoc` property will be called before adding and setting data to the database.
+The `docToItem` counterpart will be called before returning the database document to the HotCollection items array.

 ### Ordering

 The `orderBy` property takes a string corresponding to a field name in the collection.
 This will be used to order the items' property inside the HotCollection.
 Yeah!
 That simple.

-### Adapters
+### Fullstack Query

-Adapters are functions applied to every item or doc before passing them to the next step.
-They are useful if your data structure does not represent how you use it in the business and UI layers.

-Both functions have an object as the only parameter and return another object as the transformed data.

-The function assigned to `itemToDoc` property will be called before adding and setting data to the database.
-The `docToItem` counterpart will be called before returning the database document to the HotCollection items array.

-### Versions to the rescue

-The property `saveMode` accepts one of two string values: `'default'` or `'safe'`.
-All this README until here describes the default way.
-When set to `'safe'` an interesting behavior is activated.

-In safe mode, every time a document is added or set, a copy of it will be saved in a `versions` subcollection inside the same document.
-HotCollection will also insert the moment that document was modified and (if available) that id and email of the Firebase user who made the operation.

-HotCollection will not expose that `version` subcollection data.
-You will have to consult the admin Firestore interface or access the subcollection with the native API.

-Another difference of safe mode is when `del` method is called, instead of deleting the document in Firestore.
-A set operation will apply a `deleted` field with the value `true`.

-So, deleted documents will still be available in the HotCollection .
-Since the `items` property is an array, you can take advantage of array functions like this:
+As said before, since the HotCollection `items` is an array, you can do fancy stuff with arrays functions.
+One of them is filter items.
+Let's explore simple logic to filter employees by name.

+    import HotCollection from '@joaomelo/hot-collection';
+    import { db } from '../services';
+    import { getById } from '../helpers';
+    import { renderEmployees } from './common';

+    let employees, filterEl;

+    export function renderFilterClientExample (el) {
+      filterEl = el;
+      const employeeCol = new HotCollection(db, 'employees');
-    myHotCollection.items.filter(i => !i.deleted)
+      employeeCol.subscribe(items => {

-Or more exciting, you could let the user choose when to show or hide deleted objects.
+        employees = items;
+        update();
+      });

+      getById('cli-filter').addEventListener('click', update);
+    };

+    function update () {
+      const filterText = getById('cli-name').value;
+      const filterEmployees = filterText === '' ? employees : employees.filter(i => i.name.includes(filterText));
+      filterEl.innerHTML = renderEmployees(filterEmployees, 'add');
+    }

+But sometimes, for performance or security reasons you need to filter at the backend.
+No problem, we have the `where` options.

+The `where` value must be an array with one or more objects.
+Every object in the array must have three properties with string values: `field`, `operator` and `value`.

+These where clauses will be applied to the collection using the Firestore `where` method.
+The HotCollection content of that instance won't be the whole collection anymore, but the result of the applied filters.

+Be aware, one of the tradeoffs for Firestore efforts to improve performance is querying limitations.
+Filters operators could be considered few and some can be used only once.

+The documentation on querying Firestore data is excellent, you can read the [guide here](https://firebase.google.com/docs/firestore/query-data/queries).
+HotCollection will mirror this behavior.

 That's enough of the good stuff, now we talk about boring things.

 # Security Concerns

-You should never trust the client-side code.
-It is very easy to inject clients' requests with malicious code to do all kinds of nasty things with your database.
+You should never trust client-side code.
+It is very easy to inject clients' requests with malicious instructions to do all kinds of nasty things with your database.

 The default approach to protect your Firestore database is with security rules.
-There is a lot of documentation on how to use them and adhere to the best practices.
-Some useful links below:
+There is a lot of content on how to use them and adhere to the best practices.
+Two useful links below:

 - Official docs: [Get started with Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started)
 - This Fireship guy is awesome: [How to Hack a Firebase App](https://www.youtube.com/watch?v=b7PUm7LmAOw)

 # Package Limitations

 This package is very simple in its nature and has tons of limitations.
-But I want to make clear two of them because they could be a deal-breaker to you.
+But I want to make clear two of them.
+They could be a deal-breaker to you.

 ## Subcollections